Practicum Training Opportunities

 - Case management and referral services for clients whose concerns fall outside of our Scope of Practice.

 Group therapy options vary depending on staff availability, clinic demands, and client interest.
 Possible group offerings include

 - Interpersonal Process Groups

 Outreach and Consultation

 - Practicum trainees engage in a minimum of one outreach activity each term and are encouraged to engage in more as activities become available that meet trainee interests and style.

-- Our center is committed to community engagement to raise awareness of mental health concerns and participating in prevention efforts.
-Examples include but are not limited to writing articles for our student newspaper (Pacific Index), psychoeducational presentations to various student groups, creating fliers or other written materials for students, and tabling to engage students in increased awareness of our services and mental health topics.
+- Our center is committed to community engagement to raise awareness of mental health concerns, participating in prevention efforts, and reaching traditionally underserved populations.
+Examples include but are not limited to writing articles for our student newspaper (Pacific Index), psychoeducational presentations to various student groups, creating fliers or other written materials for students, drop in workshops, BIPOC Let’s Talk, and tabling to engage students in increased awareness of our services and mental health topics

 Breakdown of Hours